ThomasBittner1/KangarooDocumentation/kangaroo/docs/face/faceGeneral.md

 to first read through Face Tweaker Ctrls in here, since those might already give you better options for many cases.

+## BlendShapes vs Splines
+Most parts of the face (mouth, eyes, ..) come with two options - *BlendShapes* and *Splines*.
+There are pros and cons to both approaches.
+Which one you choose depends on a lot of factors, not only the type of character.

+But generally, **use blendShapes if..**

+- you are doing a realistic character, or
+- you have a model team that has the capacity to sculpt blendShapes (not every modeler can model blendShapes!)

+**Use Spline rigs, if..**

+- you have talented riggers (setting up splines requires technical **and** artistic skills)
+- you feel that blendShapes would appear a bit to static since they are just turning on/off shapes

+Keep in mind that you can always use the blendShapes on top of the splines as correctives!

 ## Shape Editor
 Shape Editor is where you can sculpt and manage the sculpted shapes.
 You'll use it heavily on blendShape setups.
 But it can also be handy for spline rigs, when it's all looking great but you want to add a corrective to adjust